ozzann/my-vagrant/README.md

 # my-vagrant

+This project contains Vagrant file which creates an environment and some shell scripts and required configuration files.

+Vagrant creates three virtual machine:
+   -- jenkins.server.vm with Jenkins installed
+   -- puppet.master.vm which manages Production VM by Puppet -- production.puppet.node.vm - endpoint of the pipeline where the application should be deployed

-To set up the environments just run command:
+To set up the environment just run a command:

       vagrant up